 - 1. Click Start > Run. - 2.
 In the Run dialog box, type MMC, and then click OK. - 3.
 In the left pane, in the Console Root tree, click Certificates (Local Computer) > Trusted Root Certification Authorities. - 4.
 Right-click anywhere in the right pane, and click All Tasks > Import. - 5.
 In the Certificate Import Wizard welcome page, click Next. - 6.
-In the File to Import page, browse to the certificate you just created, and click Next. - 7.
-In the Certificate Store page, verify Place all certificates in the following store is selected, and click Next. - 8.
+In the File to Import page, browse to the certificate you just created, and click Next. - In the Certificate Store page, verify Place all certificates in the following store is selected, and click Next. - 8.
 In the Completing the Certificate Import Wizard page, click Finish. - 9.
 Double-click the certificate and verify it imported successfully.

-Configure trust stores for SSL/TLS on Linux
+Configure OpenSSL trust stores for SSL/TLS on Linux and Windows

-Since the location of the trust store can be anywhere on Linux, environment variables may be configured to point to the correct location.
+Since the location of the trust store can be anywhere for OpenSSL, you may need to configure environment variables to point to the correct location.
+These must be set for the user that the Perceptive Content agents and clients are running as.